JheremyKTZ/OnionArchitecture-Example/README.md

-## Hands-on Lab: Explore Onion Architecture
+## Hands-on Lab: Onion Architecture

-**No coding required!** Just run commands and see the architecture in action.
+**No code!** Just run commands and see the architecture in action.

 ### 1) Start the API
 ```powershell